 What are the basic mattress cleaning steps?

 The first step after preparation should be to vacuum your mattress – this is easy if you have a small handheld device, but can also easily be done by making use of the various attachments that come with larger vacuums.
-Simply run the vacuum across the surface of the mattress, taking care to be gentle as you do so.
+Use a handheld vacuum or an upholstery attachment to gently clean the entire mattress surface, focusing on seams and crevices where dust accumulates.
 This should pick up any crumbs, feathers, hair or dust.

 You might notice your mattress has some unsightly stains across it.
 In the interest of hygiene, these should be removed while cleaning your sleep surface.
 You’ll want to follow your manufacturer’s instructions in terms of products to avoid (typically based on the material(s) of your mattress) and what they recommend you can use.
 Once you know what you should use for the type of stain you’re dealing with, apply the cleaning solution and then gently blot the stain with a clean – dry or very slightly damp – cloth or sponge.
 You should only use a small amount of product, to avoid drenching the mattress, and avoid excess rubbing as this can push the stain deeper into the mattress.

-• Urine – If there have been any accidents, you might need to remove urine from your or your child’s mattress; if you catch it before it stains, be sure to soak as much of it up as you can using towels or tissue.
+If there have been any accidents, you might need to remove urine from your or your child’s mattress; if you catch it before it stains, be sure to soak as much of it up as you can using towels or tissue.
 But if it’s already dried and left a mark, then a stain remover might be the way to go – cleaning expert Debra Johnson says that distilled white vinegar can effectively remove urine stains.
+“How can I get urine out of a mattress?” is a more common question than you might think, so there are tried and tested methods out there for sure.
+If you don’t have any distilled white vinegar, hydrogen peroxide mixed with baking soda and a dash of washing-up liquid works, too.

-• Sweat – You might notice sweat stains on your mattress, although with bamboo bedding the chances are much less as the material is so breathable.
-Hydrogen peroxide is helpful here too, and can be mixed with a bit of baking soda to create a cleaning solution if the stains are particularly stubborn.
+You might notice sweat stains (typically visible through discolouration) on your mattress, although with bamboo bedding, the chances are much lower as the material is so breathable.
+Hydrogen peroxide mixtures are helpful in this case as well.

 Deodorising the mattress